- Frequencies of compounding-video.

 For the value of FV-2 after one year.
 We get the multiplication factor for the value at t=1 quarter of a year, which is=1.25.

 Recall that the Fv equation=P0*(1+i)^n.
 In this case P0=$1, new i/n=(100/100)/4=25%.
 The power raised is (i*t)=4*1=4.
-The value obtained is matching the value in table 4.13. the FV-2=(1.25*1.25)/2=$2.4414.
+The value obtained matches the value in Table 4.13. the FV-2=(1.25*1.25)/2=$2.4414.

-The balance of $1 for the interest of 100%-compounded monthly.
+The balance of $1 for the interest of 100%-compounded-monthly.

 For the value of FV-2 after one year.
 We get the multiplication factor for the value at t=1 month of a year, which is=1.083333.